98548J/98548J.github.io/docs/team_meetings/2023-05-25-TeamMeetingAgenda.md

 * Create an agenda that we can refer to during each of our team meetings.​
 * Decide on a specific day that we will meet on.​
-* Work together with those that can be present at the meeting. (if not we work with those who are there)
+* Work together with those who can be present at the meeting.
+(If not we work with those who are there)

 {:. design}
 Our Decision

-After discussing about each concept as a team, because there seemed to be no downside to any of the concepts we brainstormed for our team meetings.
+After discussing each concept as a team, because there seemed to be no downside to any of the concepts we brainstormed for our team meetings.
 As such, we decided to use all of them.

 {: .design}
 Develop Solution